nahuelsgk/ichnaea-pfc-nahuel/www/documentation/Installation/Installation.md

 app/console doctrine:schema:update --force

-b) First execute to have a user into the web app with admin php app/console doctrine:fixtures:load --append
+b) First execute to have a user into the web app with admin php app/console doctrine:fixtures:load

-c) Extra: Insert the data into dabatase.
-The file to insert into the database: www/documentation/Installation/DefaultData/raw_fixtures.sql
+c) Extra: Needs to configure the matrix from the beginnig
-Warning: The owner of the matrix is admin